yunguan-wang/MisTic-Wanglab/README.md

 3. Transcript correction

-We allow users to specify two grids over which to search for the best combination of threshods.
+We allow users to specify two grids over which to search for the best combination of thresholds.

 `reassign_threshold_grid` should be an array/list of numbers within [0, 1].
 Transcripts with `reassign_probs` greater than the threshold will be reassigned.